da-ya08/FANUC-IDE/README.md

 - Open the kl file and click "Compile"
 - The program will display the compilation result
-- When you click the "Send" button, the created one will go.pc file
+- When you click the "Send" button, the created one will go .pc file

-## ROBOT INFORMATION

-To compile the files, information about the robot from roboguide v9.10 model R-2000iC 210F is used.
-If you need to replace the virtual robot, then take the Robot_1 folder from the roboguide project and replace it in the resources folder.

 ## Contributing